 PFC Elkoney Albert Allison was the son of Thomas D. Allison & Etta C. Warren-Allison.
 He was born on November 25, 1916, in Baxter, Tennessee.
 He had three sisters, three brothers, and a half brother, and grew up in Putman County, Tennessee.
-He left high school after his third year of high school.
+He attended Baxter Seminary and left high school after his third year.

 As a young man, Elkoney joined the Tennessee National Guard and was assigned to a cavalry unit as a member of Company I, 109th Cavalry.
 In early 1941, Elkoney was already in the U. S. Army and did his basic training at Fort Bragg, North Carolina, and was a member of the 753rd Tank Battalion at Ft.
 Benning, Georgia.

 The battalion was sent to Camp Polk, Louisiana, where maneuvers were taking place, but the 753rd did not take part in the maneuvers.
 At base, Elkoney volunteered or had his name drawn from a hat, to join the 192nd Tank Battalion and became a member of the B Company.
 At the time, the battalion was preparing for duty in the Philippine Islands and was looking for soldiers to fill vacancies created when National Guardsmen who were 29 years old and older were released from federal service.

 The reason for this move was an event that took place in the summer of 1941.
 A squadron of American fighters was flying over Lingayen Gulf when one of the pilots noticed something odd.
 He took his plane down and identified a buoy in the water.
 He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of a Japanese occupied island, with a large radio transmitter, hundreds of miles away.
 The squadron continued its flight plane and flew south to Mariveles and then returned to Clark Field.
 When the planes landed, it was too late to do anything that day.